darioTecchia/uni-api/README.md

 # Install

-Save the file *api.php* in your server document root and configure the `config.php` file.
+Save the file *api.php* and */core* folder in your server document root and configure the `config.php` file.

 Once you have configured the `config.php` file with the right parameters, launch `install.php`.